Dear Friends of Trinity:

 - Geography is a two trimester long course takes students on a journey of exploration into the physical and cultural geography of the planet.
 The journey begins in the regions of North America and ends in the Pacific Southwest Rim.

-Science: Mr. Malsack
+Science/Math: Mr. Malsack

 - Physical Science: Physical science is a year long introductory course to introduce matter, motion and forces, work machines and energy, the atom, interactions of matter, electricity, waves, sound and light.